 Kimmeridge

 Kimmeridge is a parish on the south coast on the Isle of Purbeck about 10 miles south from Wareham.
 The parishes of Steeple and Church Knowle are to the west and north with Corfe Castle to the east.
-The church, which has recently been dedicated to St Nicholas, is small and plain and parts of it are about 800 years old.
+The church, dedicated to St Nicholas, is small and plain and parts of it are about 800 years old.
 Within are memorials to the Clavells of Smedmore.
 The registers date from 1694.
 The geological structure of the coast is interesting and the bituminous shale found here burns with a strong light.

 Kimmeridge Church about 1950